scala/scala-swing/README.md

   child component.
 In the end, it is not more work to move all children to a newly created panel.)

   The event system.
-TODO
+TODO.

 - For more details see [SIP-8](docs/SIP-8.md)

-The library comprises three main packages:
+The library comprises two main packages:

 - `scala.swing`: All widget classes and traits.
 - `scala.swing.event`: The event hierarchy.

-Examples
+## Examples
----

 A number of examples can be found in the `examples` project.
 A good place to start is  `[12] scala.swing.examples.UIDemo` (_index number may be different for you_).
-This gives pulls in the all the other examples into a tabbed window.
+This pulls in the all the other examples into a tabbed window.

 ```
 $ sbt examples/run